yousefelassal/quote-cron/README.md

 > No one is useless in this world who lightens the burdens of another.

 > Let the beauty of what you love be what you do.

+> I have no special talent.
+I am only passionately curious.